-Before you get started, take note of the following:
+Before you replace the damaged aluminum siding, please take note of the following:

-- Do Plenty of Research: Before you kick off this fixer-upper project, be sure to do a lot of research.
+- Do plenty of research: Before you kick off this fixer-upper project, be sure to do extensive research.
 Watch YouTube tutorials, chat with your friends in the know, or even call up your RV service and repair company for advice.

-- All About Aluminum: You’ll need to get specific materials suitable for fixing your rig’s aluminum siding.
-Whatever you do, don’t opt for cheaper alternatives here, as it could make things worse.
+- All about aluminum: You’ll need to get specific materials suitable for fixing your rig’s aluminum siding.
+Whatever you do, it’s best not to opt for cheaper alternatives here.

-Typically, aluminum siding can be found in older recreational vehicles, and of course, Airstream trailers.
-While we love the vintage feel and classic look of this material, one negative is that the sheen makes dents and dings very noticeable.
+Typically, aluminum trailer siding sheets can be found in older recreational vehicles, and of course, Airstream trailers.
+While many love the vintage feel and classic look of this material, one negative is that the sheen makes dents and dings very noticeable.
 Luckily, small holes in aluminum siding don’t require welding and a fairly easy patch job.
-You can create an aluminum patch by cutting a piece of aluminum sheet to fit over the damaged area.
-You can find these sheets in most hardware stores and some specialized RV parts shops.
+You can create an aluminum siding patch by cutting a piece of aluminum sheet to fit over the damaged area.
+You can find these sheets and other aluminum siding repair parts in most hardware stores and some specialized RV parts shops.

 For larger holes that affect an entire panel of aluminum siding, it’s often easier to replace the sheet rather than attempt to fill in the holes.
 You can remove the screws from the existing siding and then pry off the sheet.
 Next, you’ll need to take your new aluminum sheet and then trace and cut it to replace the damaged piece.